C

 ~10-15%

-Based on your peak 15-minute power demand (kW) multiplied by the demand rate — higher peaks mean higher charges
+Based on your peak 15-minute power demand (kW) multiplied by the demand rate — higher peaks mean higher charges.
+See the detailed demand charge & TOU/TOD guide.

 Energy Charge